What a year it has been for Marvel fans.

 But what if you haven't seen the 22 films before "Spider-Man" and you really want to check it out this holiday week?

 Don't worry -- "GMA" has you covered!
 If you haven't seen the almost 46 hours of action thus far, we created a lengthy cheat sheet to get you ready.

-We have 20 short recaps of the previous films, so that you won't only know what's going on, you'll be able to see the movie with friends and feel confident enough to say things like, "Thanos better watch out, Captain Marvel is coming for him!"
+We have 22 short recaps of the previous films, so that you won't only know what's going on, you'll be able to see the movie with friends and feel confident enough to say, "Go Spider-Man, Go!"

 Here is what you need to know about all the Marvel Cinematic Universe films dating back to 2008.